 This is similar to the emerging technologies question.
 Still, this one isn’t about playing favorites, but about which will arrive first.

-Everybody likes making predictions about the future, it’s one of the human race’s defining features.
+Everybody likes making predictions about the future; it’s one of the human race’s defining features.
 And another common human behavior is fear about the future.
-Probably why many people are always making dire predictions that never come to pass.
+That is probably why many people are always making dire predictions that never come to pass.

-What revolutionary invention would get you executed with a quickness back in the day?
+What revolutionary invention would get you executed with quickness back in the day?

 Probably you both can think of quite a few from each category.
-And probably plenty of tech that has made the world better and worse at the same time.
+And probably plenty of technology that has made the world better and worse at the same time.

 👔 Clothes / Fashion Conversation Starters